material-motion/material-motion/concepts/runtimes.md

 The Runtime now has a collection of Actors.

+The Runtime is now responsible for forwarding events to Actors.

+A Runtime is constantly measuring the amount of energy in the system.
+If all Actors are dormant then the Runtime should enter an idle state.

+## Runtime states

+- Initializing
+- Idle
+- Active

 ## Intention registration

 TODO: Discuss how Intentions are registered with the system.
 Specifically, discuss how Intentions should interact with Plugins like view duplication.